kjh9503/caqr/README.md

 ## Basic Usage
 1. Make _data_ directory in _CaQR_ directory.
-2. Download the query dataset from [repo] and move them in _data_ directory (i.e., 'data/FB15k-237-betae', 'data/NELL-betae').
+2. Download the query dataset from [dataset] and move them in _data_ directory (i.e., 'data/FB15k-237-betae', 'data/NELL-betae').

 ### Q2B
 To apply `CaQR` to Q2B, execute the following command from the _CaQR_ directory: